Why You Shouldn’t Mix Brands of MCB's or RCBO's in Consumer Units – According to BSEN61439

 In the event of a short circuit, a very high fault current can flow through the circuit.
 If the MCB's breaking capacity is lower than this potential fault current, the MCB may fail to interrupt the current safely.
 This can lead to:

+Damage to the MCB: The MCB could be destroyed, rendering it unable to provide further protection.
+Fire hazard: The intense heat generated by the uncontrolled fault current can ignite surrounding materials.
 Risk of electric shock: The failure to interrupt the fault current can put individuals at serious risk.

 Determining the required kA rating: